chutrunganh/Stock-Trading-Platform/README.md

 Our application offers some key features:

 - **User Authentication**: Registration new user, login using credentials (username/email and password) or using your Google account.
 After provide te credentail, you will receive an OTP code to your email as two-factor authentication (2FA), you can tick "Remember this device" to skip OTP next time login.
+We also have Forgrt password feature, you can reset your password by providing your email and receiving an OTP code to verify your identity.